Threats to Mukesh Ambani's family: one held from Bihar | Law-Order

 Threats to Mukesh Ambani's family: one held from Bihar

-Mumbai Police has apprehended a man from Bihar in connection with anonymous calls threatening to target industrialist Mukesh Ambani and his family, an official said on Thursday.
-The caller also issued threats to the industrialist and his family members, officials had said.
+Mumbai Police has arrested a man from Bihars Darbhanga district in connection with anonymous calls threatening to target industrialist Mukesh Ambani and his family, officials said on Thursday.
+The caller also issued threats to the industrialist and his family members, officials said.

 - Country: